Anyone 5 or older living

 If you have a chronic disease, speak with your doctor about whether getting a COVID-19 vaccine is right for you.
 People with chronic conditions infected by COVID-19 have a higher chance of becoming very sick and experiencing life-threatening consequences.
 (CDC)

 Can children get the vaccines?

-Should my child get a vaccine before returning to school/campus?
+Should my child get a COVID-19 vaccine?

 THE VACCINES AND SAFETY

 Vaccines help your immune system produce antibodies, the proteins that protect against viruses.
 They work by injecting a non-functioning virus or protein code into the body to trigger an immune response and produce antibodies.
 (CDC) The COVID-19 vaccines are safe and can help prevent you from becoming seriously ill due to COVID-19 and spreading the COVID-19 virus to others.